Smoothed Online Learning for Prediction in Piecewise Affine Systems: Introduction

 A central problem in the fields of online learning, control, and robotics is how to efficiently plan through piecewise-affine (PWA) systems.
 Such systems are described by a finite set of disjoint regions in state-space, within which the dynamics are affine.
 In this paper, we consider the related problem of learning to make predictions in PWA systems when the dynamics are unknown.
 While recent years have seen considerable progress around our understanding of linear control systems, the vast majority of dynamics encountered in practical settings involve nonlinearities.
 Learning and predicting in nonlinear systems is typically far more challenging because, unlike their linear counterparts, the dynamics in a local region of a nonlinear system do not determine its global dynamics.

-\iftoggle{icml}{}{ \begin{sloppypar}} PWA systems allow for discontinuities across the separate regions (``pieces''), and are thus a simplified way of modeling rich phenomena that arise in numerous robotic manipulation and locomotion tasks \citep{mason2001mechanics,van2007introduction,marcucci2019mixed}, with one example among many being the modeling of dynamics involving contact.
+\iftoggle{icml}{}{ \begin{sloppypar}} PWA systems allow for discontinuities across the separate regions (``pieces''), and are thus a simplified way of modeling rich phenomena that arise in numerous robotic manipulation and locomotion tasks \citep{mason2001mechanics,van2007introduction,marcucci2019mixed}, such as modeling dynamics involving contact.
 In addition, deep neural networks with ReLU activation \citep{goodfellow2016deep} are PWA systems, providing further motiviation for their study.
 Already, there is a computational challenge simply in optimizing an objective over these systems, which is the subject of much of the previous literature.
-Here, we take a statistical perspective, assuming that we have access to effective heuristic algorithms for this optimization task.
-Uniformly accurate learning of the dynamics across all pieces may be impossible because some regions of space may require onerous exploration to locate (see \Cref{prop:recovery_impossible}); thus, we instead consider an iterative prediction setting, where at times $t = 1,2,\dots,T$, the learner predicts the subsequent system state.
+Here, we take a statistical perspective, assuming that we have access to effective heuristic algorithms for this optimization task, as is common in online learning \citep{hazan2016computational,block2022smoothed,haghtalab2022oracle}.
+Uniformly accurate learning of the dynamics across all pieces is typically impossible because some regions of space require onerous exploration to locate; thus, we instead consider an iterative prediction setting, where at each time $t$, the learner predicts the subsequent system state.
 From this, we extend to prediction of entire trajectories: over episodes $t = 1,\dots,T$, a learner suggests a policy $\pi_t$, and the learner attempts to learn the dynamics so as to minimize prediction error along the trajectory $\pi_\tau$ induces.
 This is motivated by iterative learning control, where our notion of error is an upper bound on the discrepancy between the planner's estimate of policy performance and the ground truth. \iftoggle{icml}{}{ \end{sloppypar}}